About community legal centres

 Community legal centres also participate in a broad range of activities relating to preventative law, law reform and community legal education.
 Education assists members of the community to gain a better understanding of the legal system and the specific areas of the law that may affect them.
 Contact your nearest community legal centre if you would like a speaker to talk to a group about a specific area of the law, or on the legal system generally.

 For details about obtaining legal information and resources, contact the Federation of Community Legal Centres (tel: 9652 1500) or visit their website (www.fclc.org.au).
-Some centres also run do-it-yourself classes and/or have kits on common legal problems (e.g. The legal ending of a marriage by court order.
-A marriage is legally divorced when a court issues a decree absolute where there has been an irretrievable breakdown of the marriage.
-See also decree nisi., wills and car accidents).
+Some centres also run do-it-yourself classes and/or have kits on common legal problems (e.g. divorce, wills and car accidents).
 Details of these can be obtained from the federation.

 Community legal centres do not have any formal means tests.
 Advice is generally given to anyone who attends.
 Generalist centres, however, attempt to cater for people in their local community.
 The high demand for assistance often means that geographical limitations are applied, and clients are requested to contact the centre nearest their home address.